-At this time, the neighbouring Union Mill in Fore Street was sold by the Devonport Union Society and came under the ownership of Mr Bertie Hawke.
+The vacated Union Mill now had a new lessee, a Mr Bertie Hawke.
 This marked the beginning of a period of intense rivalry between Mr Lee and Mr Hawke who were now in direct competition with one another.
-They were not only vying for business but also competing for the leat water which they both wanted for their individual machinery.
+They were not only vying for business but also competing for the water diverted from the River Erme via the leat which they both wanted for their individual machinery.
 Documentary evidence records that there were times when they did not speak and the question of whose turn it was to use water from the leat was conducted by correspondence between their respective solicitors.

-In the 1930s, the old Union Mills building became known as the “Cinema”.
+In the 1930s, the old Union Mills building, became known as the “Cinema”.
 Twice a week a travelling cinema, operated by a couple from Saltash, would screen films for the local community.
 Seats cost between 4d., and 1s.
 3d., (1.5p and 6p today) and the music was played by a retired school mistress called Queenie Peline.
 The young lads often brought their pea shooters with them, and using loose grain and maize which was always lying around on the floor of the mill, would shoot at people in the front rows.
 Eventually the manager would intervene, turn on the lights and eject the offenders!

 Henry John Fice Lee went on to be a prominent member of the community.
 In 1896 he was elected to the Urban Council and served for 27 years, the last ten as chairman.
 He was instrumental in progressing the water scheme in Ivybridge.
-For ten years he was, by virtue of his office on the Council, a justice of the peace, and in 1919 he was added to the Commission of the Peace for Devon.
+For ten years he was, by virtue of his office on the Council, a Justice of the Peace, and in 1919 he was added to the Commission of the Peace for Devon.